awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies-inheritance.md

 Specifying the `@@assign` operator for the tag does the following when policy A and policy B merge to form the *effective tag policy* for an account:
 + Policy B overwrites the two tag values that were specified in the parent policy, policy A\. `Sandbox` is only compliant value for the `CostCenter` tag key\.
-+ The addition of `enforced_for` specifies that the `CostCenter` tag must be used the specified tag value on all Amazon EC2 resources and Amazon DynamoDB tables\.
++ The addition of `enforced_for` specifies that the `CostCenter` tag must be used the specified tag value on all Amazon Redshift resources and Amazon DynamoDB tables\.

 As shown in the diagram, OU1 includes two accounts: 111111111111 and 222222222222\.